7 Best Tips for Mastering the Mediterranean Diet

 There’s the DASH Diet, the new Weight Watchers diet, and now everyone can’t stop talking about the Mediterranean Diet.
 According to the U.S News & World Report’s Best Diets List, the Mediterranean Diet is listed as number one for best overall diet, the best diet for diabetes, the best diet for healthy eating, and the number one easiest diet to follow.
 That’s a lot of praise for one diet, but is it actually worth it?
 We found out.

-If you’re not familiar, the Mediterranean Diet is basically what it sounds like.
+If you’re not familiar, with the Mediterranean Diet is basically what it sounds like, check what is the Mediterranean diet .
 The diet is based on the folks living along the Mediterranean Sea, who live longer and suffer less from cancer and cardiovascular diseases.

 Although the diet looks almost similar to the DASH Diet, there are a few small changes that make it unique.
 The Mediterranean Diet emphasizes more seafood, healthy fats and can include wine, while it decreases your intake of red meat, sugar and saturated fats.
 Does this sound like your type of diet?
 Here are a few pointers if you’re starting out for the first time.